 Built to house an experimental radio apparatus, this enigmatic building housed a secret - a marine navigation beacon to the outside world but in reality a homing beacon for military aircraft.
 This area was later the site of the Atomic Weapons Research Establishment technical HQ and telemetry station, which have been demolished.
 Climb to the upper level viewing station for views across the sea and shingle.

 Standing next to the Black Beacon, yet built four years after it, the generator inside supplied power to the 'marine navigation beacon'.
 The beacon had been powered from elsewhere on site - why did it need a generator now?
 A power cable also ran out to the newly built Bomb Ballistics building some distance away.
 Look inside to learn about the spit's natural history.

 Control Room and Hard Target

 Built in 1956, the Control Room functioned initially as the control centre for Laboratory 1, before becoming control room for the Hard Target Impact facility.
-The room now contains displays about AWRE.
+The Control Room is currently closed to the public.

 Again completed in 1956, this was the first of six atomic weapons test cells constructed by AWRE from Aldermaston.
 It was used for for both mechanical and vibration testing and for drop tests.